 Waffle Weave microfiber towel

-These towel cost a little more but offer even greater soakage.
+This towel costs a little more but offer even greater soakage.
 They are great on glass but can also be used on the entire car.
 A large microfibre towel can be used to pat dry an entire car.
-A car that has been fully cleaned can be pat dried.
+A car that has been fully cleaned can be pat-dried.
 A car that is slightly dirty will need to be wiped so smaller towels are better in my opinion.
 Also if you are using a detailer spray you will need to use wiping action so smaller microfibre towels are better for this.
 Read all about microfibre towels for detailing here.

 Wheel cleaner spray

 Iron deposits can be hard to remove so a de-iron spray is ideal.
 These tend to have a strong smell so use them in a ventilated area.
 And also make sure you wear gloves.
-Read my review here of the one I use.
+Read my review here of wheel cleaners.

-It's almost impossible to fully remove some stains from tires so the solution is a tire dressing.
-You don't want a tire dressing that sprays all over your car when you drive.
+It’s almost impossible to fully remove some stains from tires so the solution is a tire dressing.
+You don’t want a tire dressing that sprays all over your car when you drive.
 Tire dressings are available in two types.
 Glossy and matt.
-Read more here.
+Read more about tire dressings here.